CartaStudio/CartaDAO/README.md

 #### SoulBoundController
 Allows SoulBound NFTs to be minted for token gating, character generation, and claiming Carta Coin rewards for generating them.
 [Read More](SoulBoundController)

+#### FourthDimensionController
+Allows the buying and selling of NFTs through a built-in 4D DEX and the claiming of Carta Coins.
+[Read More](FourthDimensionController)